dcindallas/dots-new/README.md

 ✅ Animations and subtle fades in Picom
 ✅ Polybar with icons, weather, and Spotify control
 ✅ Clean, organized configs for easy tweaks
+✅ Custom tray basic icons with rofi controls for wifi and bluetooth